apache/druid/docs/operations/rule-configuration.md

 Set the following properties:

 - `period`: a JSON object representing [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) periods.
 The period is from some time in the past to the future or to the current time, depending on the `includeFuture` flag.
-- `includeFuture`: a boolean flag to instruct Druid to match a segment if:
+- `includeFuture`: a boolean flag to instruct Druid to match a segment if one of the following conditions apply:
-<br />- the segment interval overlaps the rule interval, or
+  - the segment interval overlaps the rule interval
-<br />- the segment interval starts any time after the rule interval starts.
+  - the segment interval starts any time after the rule interval starts.

-<br />You can use this property to broadcast segments with future start and end dates, where "future" is relative to the time when the Coordinator evaluates data against the rule.
+  You can use this property to broadcast segments with future start and end dates, where "future" is relative to the time when the Coordinator evaluates data against the rule.
 Defaults to `true`.

 ### Interval broadcast rule